joshtburris/CS-314-t23/sprints/sprint4.md

 ## Retrospective (focus on people, process, tools)

-Picking up tasks and not completing them/ switching tasks or taking multiple tasks messed up the task flow.
+Picking up tasks and not completing them in time/ switching tasks or taking multiple tasks messed up the task flow.

 #### What we changed this sprint

 More time was spent working as a group.
+Communication between teammates got better.

 #### What we did well

 We didn't break master.
+We started to proactively ask each other if we had any problems.

 #### What we need to work on

-We could improve improve efficiency and breaking tasks down into smaller increments.
+We could improve improve efficiency and breaking tasks down into smaller increments and make sure that the assignee is available to finish the task.

 #### What we will change next sprint

+Get into a faster pace of work at the beginning of the sprint.